dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="draw-images/clippath.png" alt-text="Screenshot of an image that's been clipped with the ClipPath method.":::

 > [!IMPORTANT]
 > The `ClipPath` method has an overload that enables a `WindingMode` to be specified, which sets the fill algorithm that's used when clipping.
-For more information, see [.NET MAUI Graphics: Winding modes](windingmodes.md).
+For more information, see [Winding modes](windingmodes.md).

 The following example shows how to use the `SubtractFromClip` method to clip an image: